Medical Acupuncture Edinburgh / Dry Needling Edinburgh by Advanced Sports Massage Therapist.

 1½ h: £65 (concessions available)

-Matthew is one of the few therapists to be qualified in massage as well as Medical Acupuncture / Dry Needling in Edinburgh.
+Matthew and Grant are some of the few therapists to be qualified in massage as well as Medical Acupuncture / Dry Needling in Edinburgh.
 Medical Acupuncture provides pain relief and releases muscle tension.
 As a result, it can be used to treat a range of painful conditions and sports injury, and to improve flexibility.
-Matthew uses single-use sterile needles.
+Matthew and Grant use single-use sterile needles.
 Health Insurance companies (eg ‘Simply Health’) will often pay for the cost of Medical Acupuncture / Dry Needling .

 Acupuncture and Sports Massage

 If you are interested in Medical Acupuncture, Matthew recommends incorporating this into a massage treatment.
 However, if you would prefer a treatment without massage that is also possible.

 Typically Matthew applies the needles at the end of an Advanced Sports Massage treatment and allows the client to relax for 10 minutes while the acupuncture does its work.